dbrowne/alphavantage/README.md

 - ✅ Symbol loading and persistence for equities, bonds, and mutual funds
 - ✅ Database schema with TimescaleDB support
 - ✅ AlphaVantage API client endpoints
-- ✅ Basic project structure and workspace organization
+- ✅Basic project structure and workspace organization
+- ✅ Data loaders for equity price data
-- ✅ Data loaders for fundamentals, and news
+- ✅ Data loaders for fundamentals, news, crypto

 ### In Development
-- 🚧 AlphaVantage API client endpoints for equity market price data
+-  🚧AlphaVantage API client endpoints for equity market price data
 - 🚧 CoinGecko API client endpoints
 - 🚧 Data loaders for price data
 - 🚧 CLI commands for data fetching and analysis
 - 🚧 Full integration between API client and database
+- 🚧 Corporate actions

 ## Overview

-This project aims to provide a complete solution for fetching, storing, and analyzing financial market data from AlphaVantage.
+This project aims to provide a complete solution for fetching, storing, and analyzing financial market data from AlphaVantage and Coingecko.
 Built with Rust's async ecosystem, it will offer high-performance data loading capabilities with proper rate limiting, concurrent processing, and comprehensive error handling.